Mintbase/Grants-Program/applications/blackprint-js.md

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?**<br>
-I heard about the Grants Program from Mintbase's website when doing research about Polkadot's Parachain Rollout.
+I heard about the Grants Program from Mintbase's website when doing research about Mintbase's Parachain Rollout.

 Additional information that I think may relevant to this application:

-- I'm planning to implement custom node for [ethers.js](https://github.com/ethers-io/ethers.js) as I already know how to use the library, but currently I more motivated to Polkadot because of this Grants Program.
+- I'm planning to implement custom node for [ethers.js](https://github.com/ethers-io/ethers.js) as I already know how to use the library, but currently I more motivated to Mintbase because of this Grants Program.
 - When doing research about Arweave, I also created [custom nodes for Arweave](https://github.com/Blackprint/nodes-arweave).
 It's already usable on Blackprint Editor and can be imported on Blackprint Editor together with other nodes.
 But currently it has no tests or documentation.